 Method

 To examine the communication of quality we focus on three sets of indicators: message complexity, interactivity and reporting of political responsibility.
-To measure readability of the tweets, we create several measures focusing on syntactic features of the tweet.
-Table 1 presents these indicators.
-[Christian writes something here about the preprocessing steps].
-We measure interactivity as percentage share of quotes, retweets and replies per account.
-Lastly, we approximate political responsibility reporting by combining part-of-speech tagging and dictionary method.
-First, we identify tweets reporting on policy issues using dictionary from Comparative Agendas Project [CAP citation here].
-We then identify tweets that contain responsibility attributing grammar structure among the policy issue related tweets using part of speech tagging.

 Extant research has demonstrated that both semantic and syntactic complexity of political messages strongly influence political knowledge acquisition and engagement with the messages(Bischof & Senninger, 2018; Eveland et al., 2004; Spirling, 2015; Tolochko et al., 2019).
 Semantic complexity of a message refers to the difficulty of comprehension of the words and phrases in the message (eg: relevant vs pertinent).
 Syntactic complexity, on the other hand, refers to the difficulty of the structural characteristics of texts such as long noun phrases, and clauses (eg: the tall man stands next to the door vs the man who is tall and standing next to the door).
-Complex messages requires more cognitive resources to be process and incorporated into the knowledge structure(Lang et al., 2007), thus reducing the knowledge acquisition and engagement with the political message.
-We measure semantic complexity of tweets as average commonality of the words in the tweets by using Google books word frequency and comparing them to the most common word in English, article “the”.
+Complex messages requires more cognitive resources to be processed and incorporated into the knowledge structure(Lang et al., 2007), thus reducing the knowledge acquisition and engagement with the political message.
+We measure semantic complexity of tweets as the average commonality of the words in the tweets by using Google books word commonality and comparing them to the most common word in English, article “the”.
 For syntactic complexity, we make use of Flesch ease-of-read score(Flesch, 1948) for each tweet.
+We create two more syntactic complexity indicators focusing on the meta-linguistic features in Twitter communication; number of hashtags and emojis normalized by number of words in a tweet.
+Such meta-linguistic features encode large amount of information in a few tokens, thus aid message comprehension (Tang & Hew, 2018).

+We gauge the interactivity of the Twitter communication by exploiting quote, retweet and reply meta-data provided by the Twitter API.
+We measure the one-way interactivity by percentage share of quoted and retweeted tweets per account.
+Quoting refer to the activity of sharing others’ tweets with a comment while retweeting is simply sharing others’ tweet.
+These one-way interactivity between accounts enable public messages travel further thus find a broader audience.
+We measure the two-way interactivity with percentage share of replies by an account.
+Unlike mentions, replies are tweets targeting other tweets addressed to the account.
+These interactions enable a dialog between account owner and the audience.

+Finally, we measure political responsibility reporting with rule-based classification method in two steps.
+First, we identify tweets that report on political activity and agenda using the policy dictionary from [CAP or MIA] project [precision and recall values here].
+In the second step, we exploit Part-of-Speech tagging to identify responsibility reporting.
+To do so, we focus on grammar structures that indicate agency (an example here).
+We then classify tweets that contain both elements as political responsibility measure and create an aggregate measure for it as percentage share of political responsibility reporting tweets per account.

 Results and discussion